 Literary Heritage Trail – this is a very pleasant, predominantly off-road green cycling trail recently developed by the Lewisham Cycling Champion and LC.
 Starting at Downham (west end of Oakridge Rd) and ending at Grove Park (Baring Rd) it incorporates Railway Children Walk (famous because Edith Nesbit lived nearby and was inspired by the adjacent railway to write that famous book) and runs past the Grove Park Nature Reserve.

 Molesworth St Cycleway – back in 2015 we returned a response here to TfL plans for upgrading this cycle path .
-The plans are here but TfL don’t currently seem to have any intention of taking this forward.
-Eventually this section should become part of the proposed A21 Spine Cycleway.
+The plans are here Eventually this section should become part of the proposed A21 Spine Cycleway.

-Quietways are quiet routes through London that formed part of the 2013 Mayor of London’s vision for cycling.
-They have since been rebranded as Cycleways.
+Quietways were quiet routes through London that formed part of the 2013 Mayor of London’s vision for cycling.
+They have since all been rebranded as Cycleways.

 Cycleway 10 (formerly Quietway1, Q1)

 The first Quietway opened in 2016 was Quietway 1 which runs through Lewisham from Greenwich to Waterloo.
-It has since been rebranded as Cycleway 10 with new signage on it’s approach in Deptford.
+It has since been rebranded as Cycleway 10 (C10) with new signage throughout.

-Work on the southward extension of Q1 through Greenwich and Blackheath to Kidbrooke is ongoing, with improvements across Blackheath Common complete.
+Work on the southward extension of C10 through Greenwich and Blackheath to Kidbrooke is ongoing, with improvements across Blackheath Common complete.
 LC have responded to several consultations on junction improvements along this route.
-Works at the entrance to Greenwich Park to improve the crossing of the A2 and entrance to the park were delayed by the pandemic but imminent.
+Proposed works at the southerly entrance to Greenwich Park to improve the crossing of Charlton Way were delayed by the pandemic.

-Q1 also runs through Southwark to Waterloo Bridge.
-Southwark Council’s original proposals are here.
+Cycleway 10 also runs through Southwark to Waterloo Bridge.
+Southwark Council’s original proposals for Q1 are here.

 Cycleway 35 (formerly Quietway 83, Q83)